specklesystems/speckle-sharp/README.md

 ## Developing & Debugging

-### Getting started
+### Building

-Just restore all the NuGet packages and hit Debug!
+Just restore all the NuGet packages and hit Build!

 ### Developing